Frequently Asked Questions

 Not only is it important to make sure people living with HIV can live their lives without discrimination, but the fear of stigma can stop people getting tested.
 This leads to more late diagnoses, which negatively impacts the quality of life of those living with the condition.

-Late and undiagnosed infection rates in London remain unacceptably high (34 per cent and 10 per cent respectively) and with considerable geographical variability across the city.
+Late diagnosed infection rates in London remain unacceptably high (45%) and with considerable geographical variability across the city (UKHSA, 2022).
 Currently, there are differences in the rate of late diagnoses across London and among different demographic groups, with disproportionately high rates among Black and ethnic minority (BAME) communities in poorer areas of the city.

 The number of people living with HIV in London is growing, effective treatments mean that more people are now living longer with HIV.
 This, coupled with ongoing new infections, means that the number of people living with HIV in London has never been higher; and many people have complex health and care needs.